-On February 25, 2021, the Company sold an aggregate of 15,000,000 common shares through a follow-on public offering.
-The common shares were sold at a price of \$5.00 per share (before underwriting discounts and offering costs) and, for each common share purchased, an investor also received a warrant to purchase a common share at an exercise price of \$5.80.
-The transaction closed on March 1, 2021 with gross offering proceeds to the Company of \$75.0 million (ε 62.2 million), before deducting \$4.5 million (ε 3.7 million) in underwriting discounts and other offering expenses of \$0.4 million (ε 0.3 million).
+On February 25, 2021, we sold an aggregate of 15,000,000 ordinary shares through a follow-on public offering.
+The ordinary shares were sold at a price of \$5.00 per share (before underwriting discounts and offering costs) and, for each common share purchased, an investor also received a warrant to purchase an ordinary share at an exercise price of \$5.80.
+The transaction closed on March 1, 2021 with gross offering proceeds to us of

+\$75.0 million (€62.2 million), before deducting \$4.5 million (€3.7 million) in underwriting discounts and other offering expenses of \$0.4 million (€0.3 million).
 The warrants were exercisable immediately upon their issuance and expired on March 1, 2022.
 No warrants were exercised.